fabric8io/fabric8/docs/getStarted/gofabric8.md

 ### Prerequisites

-When running on OSX, gofabric8 will automatically attempt to install xhyve if it's not found.
-So you can skip this prerequisite.

 Depending on your platform you may also need to install the following drivers:

 * Windows users will need to run this command as Adminstrator and will need to [enable Hyper-V on Windows 10](https://msdn.microsoft.com/en-us/virtualization/hyperv_on_windows/quick_start/walkthrough_install) or [Windows 7](https://blogs.technet.microsoft.com/schadinio/2010/07/09/installing-hyper-v-manager-on-windows-7/).